wang-hejie/lorsca/README.md

 # LoRSCA
-LoRSCA is a software that evaluates existing self-correction algorithms for long reads
+LoRSCA(Long Reads Self-Correction Assess) is a software that evaluates existing self-correction algorithms for long reads